shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 ```

 ### Wellington street elevation profile
-Osmnx can download the Google street elevations and generate an edge weight based on the node elevation values.
+_osmnx_ can download the Google street elevations and generate an edge weight based on the node elevation values.
 The graph with street elevations can be shows that Wellington is largely flat around the coastline but is surrounded by hills.
 Larger suburbs like Karori and Johnsonville have been built on elevated plateaus.

 | All street inclines | "Flat" regions (within 5% gradient) |
 | :---: | :---:|